fruitbox12/NeuRacle/README.md

 Providers, sellers can also use NeuRacle service to feed their product's price data on-chain and sell NFT proof of owning the product on DeFi market when they **don't even need to know about their buyer**.
 The product can be any thing like real estate, gold, diamond, or even daily grocery,..

 Off-chain identity can also do data aggregration and ensure some degree of decentralization (Eg: Flux, SurpraOracle).
-User can also buy that data and make a data feeding request on NeuRacle.
+Therefore, user can buy that data and make a data feeding request on NeuRacle.

 ### Why don't just use those off-chain decentralized data.